Zdravko Mamić: Controversy

 Mamić has become well known for his hostile behaviour towards journalists, including a number of public incidents punctuated by threats of violence and profanities of personal and professional nature.

 In December 2011, a small group of Bad Blue Boys entered a press conference, confronting Mamić with his 'mismanagement of Dinamo Zagreb'.
 While in function as the chairman of Dinamo, Mamić has been detained by police.
 During his thirteen year reign at Dinamo Zagreb from 2003 to 2016, he appointed 15 different managers.
 On 15 March 2013, he was arrested after a verbal attack on Croatian Minister of Sports, Science and Education Željko Jovanović on a radio show.

 During the Croatian War of Independence, Mamić participated in the privatisation of Česma Wood Industry from Bjelovar.
 In 2000 it was determined that the suspicious operations in the company caused 14 million HRK damage to the State budget, while the number of workers was halved.

-Personal
+Personal life

 Assassination attempt

 On 22 August 2017, Mamić sustained a leg wound in an assassination attempt via ambush by two masked perpetrators who opened fire while he was exiting his vehicle during his annual visit to the village of Zidine near Tomislavgrad in Bosnia and Herzegovina, on the anniversary of his father Josip's death.